vearch/en_docs/docs/source/use_op/op_space.rst

 fields config:

-1. There are four types (that is, the value of type) supported by the field defined by the table space structure: keyword, integer, float, vector (keyword is equivalent to string).
+1. There are seven types (that is, the value of type) supported by the field defined by the table space structure: string(keyword)，stringArray, integer， long， float，double， vector (keyword is equivalent to string).

-2. The keyword type fields support index and array attributes.
-Index defines whether to create an index, and array specifies whether to allow multiple values.
+2. The string type fields(include stringArray) support index.
+Index defines whether to create an index.

-3. Integer, float type fields support the index attribute, and the fields with index set to true support the use of numeric range filtering queries.
+3. Integer, float, long, double type fields support the index attribute, and the fields with index set to true support the use of numeric range filtering queries.

 4. Vector type fields are feature fields.
 Multiple feature fields are supported in a table space.
 The attributes supported by vector type fields are as follows: